paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-015-caribbean-basin-economic-recovery.md

 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
 For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
 L. 107–296 as of Nov.
 25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
 L. 114–125, and section 802(b) of Pub.
 L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).

 #### Authorization of Appropriations
 Pub.
 L. 103–182, title V, § 515(b), Dec.
 8, 1993, 107 Stat.
-2159, provided that: “There are authorized to be appropriated $10,000,000 for fiscal year 1994, and such sums as may be necessary in the 3 succeeding fiscal years to carry out the purposes of section 219 of the Caribbean Basin Economic Recovery Act [[19 U.S.C.
-2707](./chapter-015-caribbean-basin-economic-recovery.md#section-2707)] (as added by subsection (a)).”
+2159, which authorized appropriations for fiscal year 1994 and the 3 succeeding fiscal years to carry out the purposes of this section, was repealed by Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, effective on the date the USMCA entered into force (July 1, 2020).